 Many sports such as hockey and basketball involve a high level of physical contact which can be dangerous to your teeth.
 For this reason, sports guards protect your teeth from trauma and are important in preventing concussions, damaged teeth, and nerve damage.
 Sports guards protect hundreds of thousands of dental injuries each year, and damaged teeth are the most expensive sports injury to fix.

 In sports, whenever there is possible contact with competitors or immovable objects, we recommend the use of a mouthguard.
-Many schools and sports leagues require the wearing of mouthguards during both practice and competition.
-Even where not mandatory, mouthguards should be worn during active involvement in sports.
-They are indispensable for the added protection that they provide.
-Parents in particular should ensure that children, who may not be aware or fully understand the potential dangers of sports injuries, protect their winning smiles through the use of stock or custom-fitted mouthguards.
+Many schools and sports leagues require the wearing of mouthguards during both practice and competition, but they should be worn even when not mandatory.
+They are invaluable for the added protection that they provide.
+Parents should ensure that their children, who may not be aware of or fully understand the potential dangers of sports injuries, protect their winning smiles through the use of custom-fitted mouthguards.

-To consult with your dentist and inquire about a custom-fitted mouthguard, contact us today!
+To consult with your dentist and inquire about a custom-fitted mouthguard and protect yourself from sports-related injuries, contact us today!